 Investigators then began a tactic where they revealed some of what they knew, stopping at critical points or leaving out important details.
 At first, it seemed that Art wasn’t going to crack but after they brought in his wife and girlfriend, Art decided it time to talk.

 He had an excuse for every murder, however.
 Some victims had tried to steal his wallet, some had ridiculed him, one had bitten him during oral sex, and one had threatened to tell his wife about their “affair.”

 On and on and on he went.
-None of the murders were his fault.
+None of the murders was his fault.
 Every single one of the ladies had been responsible for their own murder.